 If you’d like to improve your education but can’t spare any time to go to class, you should consider taking online classes.
 More people are working toward online degrees because of the flexibility they allow.
 They’re also an affordable option.
 For more information, contact your local community college or trade school.

 Above all else, you can work on changing the world by being a better person.
 Sometimes, it’s the little things that make the biggest difference.
-Whether you invite a lonely neighbor over for a nice dinner, help a friend with a stressful move or simply hold a door for a stranger, you’ll be making the world a better place.
+Whether you invite a lonely neighbor over for a nice dinner, help a friend with a stressful move or simply hold a door for a stranger, you’ll be making a difference in the world by helping to become a better place.